NEXUS: What It Is, How It Works, and How to Get It for Less

 • Document with a current address, such as a utility bill or bank statement

-You’ll need to pay the fee online before submitting your application.
-Remember: the fee is $120 USD.
+You'll need to pay the fee online before submitting your application.
+Remember: The fee is $120 USD.

-3. Schedule your interview
+3. Schedule and complete an interview

 To schedule your interview, you have 3 options: